harshita250/midterm-project/README.md

 ---

 ## Contact
-For any questions or collaboration inquiries, please reach out to the project owner.
+For any questions or collaboration inquiries, please reach out to harshitahiremath17@gmail.com